Therapy Services

 Individual and group counseling services

-The SAVA Center provides individual and group therapy services for survivors of sexual violence, as well as their family members, partners, and friends.
-Our therapy services are available for individuals aged 3 and older.
+The SAVA Center provides individual and group therapy services for survivors of sexual violence, as well as their loved ones.
 Therapy offered at the SAVA Center is trauma-specific and trauma-focused, meaning that our therapy services concentrate on addressing the specific ways in which sexual violence has impacted your life.

 Individual Therapy

-While there are some differences in how each therapist at SAVA approaches their work, all of our therapists practice in a client-centered and trauma-informed manner and are invested in working with each client to find what works best for them in therapy.
+All SAVA therapists practice in a client-centered and trauma-informed manner and are invested in working with each client to find what works best for them in therapy.
 Some of the therapeutic approaches used by our clinicians are:

 • Eye Movement Desensitization and Reprocessing (EMDR)